XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Sample

+Three systems met our criteria: IRAS 18329+5950, IRAS 19354+4559, and IRAS 20550+1656.
+We observed these with \emph{XMM-Newton} and restricted all analyses to 0.5--10 keV so as to stay in range of the detector's optimal sensitivity.
+Table \ref{tab: ObservationData} summarizes our data, including the observation ID, exposure times, nuclear separations, and counts for each of our sources.

 IRAS 18329+5950 is a class IIIa system composed of two merging galaxies with estimated nuclear separations of $28^{\prime\prime}$ \citep{Arribas04}.
 The offset in declination ($5.^{\!\!\prime\prime}70$) of the two galaxies in this system is much smaller than the offset in right ascension ($27.^{\!\!\prime\prime}5$).
-In projection, it appears that the nucleus of the eastern component (18329E) is close to the plane of the disc of the western component (18329W).
-The system is classified as a LIRG in the IRAS Revised Bright Galaxy Sample (hereafter RBGS; \citealp{Sanders03}).
-Using the RBGS fluxes, we calculate luminosities of $\log(L_{\textrm{FIR}}/\lsol)$ $= 11.48$ (where FIR denotes 40-400$\mu$m) and $\log(L_{\textrm{IR}}/\lsol)$ $= 11.60$ based on the redshift of z=0.029, which corresponds to a distance of $\sim$128.5 Mpc \citep{Armus09}.
-Optical line ratios, more extensively discussed in \textsection\ref{subsec: resumen}, suggest that this system is a starburst or starburst/AGN composite.
+In projection, it appears that the nucleus of the eastern component (18329E) is close to the plane of the disc of the western component (18329W), as can be seen in the bottom row of Figure \ref{fig: Images}.
+The system is classified as a LIRG in the RBGS.
+Using the RBGS fluxes, we calculate an IR luminosity of $\log(L_{\textrm{IR}}/\lsol)$ $= 11.60$ based on the redshift of z=0.029, which corresponds to a distance of $\sim$129 Mpc \citep{Armus09}.
+Optical line ratios, discussed further in \textsection\ref{subsec: resumen}, suggest that this system is a starburst or starburst/AGN composite.